WEAREJAM/Kickstart_at_ElevateLabs-WiresharkAnalysis/findings.md

 Process:

-Client: Ok search engine, I want google.com
+_Client_: Ok search engine, I want google.com

-_DNS Resolver : Sure lets ask IP address for DNS resolver_
+__DNS Resolver : Sure lets ask IP address for DNS resolver__

-DNS Resolver to root DNS: Whats ip to google.com?
+_DNS Resolver to root DNS_: Whats ip to google.com?

-Root DNS: I dont know IP address!!!
+_Root DNS_: I dont know IP address!!!
 But I know in which server it is stored on: TLD name server

-_DNS Resolver : Ok_
+__DNS Resolver : Ok__

-DNS Resolver to TLD Name server: so whats ip to google.com?
+_DNS Resolver to TLD Name server_: so whats ip to google.com?

-TLD Name server: Hmmm!!!
-I do know thw authoritative name check there.
+_TLD Name server_: Hmmm!!!
+I do know the authoritative name, check there.

-_DNS Resolver : oh!!
-OK_
+__DNS Resolver : oh!!
+OK__

-DNS Resolver to authoritative DNS resolver: So whats the ip to google.com?
+_DNS Resolver to authoritative DNS resolver_: So whats the ip to google.com?

-Authoritative DNS: Yeah i do know that.
+_Authoritative DNS_: Yeah i do know that.
 Here its ip address //8.8.8.8

-SO EVERY TIME I BROWSE GOOGLE, DOES DNS FOLLOW THE SAME PROCESS??
+__SO EVERY TIME I BROWSE GOOGLE, DOES DNS FOLLOW THE SAME PROCESS??
 NOPE.
-THE DNS IS DESIGNED THE WAY THAT IT REMEMBERS THE ALREADY BROWSED WEBSITES WITH IP ADDRESS. _The process follows when only a new website is browsed_
+THE DNS IS DESIGNED THE WAY THAT IT REMEMBERS THE ALREADY BROWSED WEBSITES WITH IP ADDRESS__. _The process follows when only a new website is browsed_

 The above image is an example to this there we see only few interactions in port 53.